 If your kids are feeling overwhelmed or you simply want to make learning about money more enjoyable, here are some fun ways you can teach them about money.

-Let kids see their savings.
-If you have an allowance system or if your kids have been gifted some cash for their birthday, keep the money in a clear jar instead of a solid piggy bank.
+If you have an allowance system or if your kids have been given some cash for their birthday, keep the money in a clear jar instead of a solid piggy bank.
 If they can’t see it, it doesn’t exist.
 When they receive more money, they can put it in the jar and literally watch their savings grow!

-Take your kids shopping with you.
 Next time you make a Target or grocery run, take your kids with you.
-While they may slow down you errands, it’s a great way for kids to learn how money works in real life.
+While they may slow down your errands, it’s a great way for kids to learn how money works in real life.
 Bring a shopping list with you so you can hunt around the store together to look for the items you need to buy.
 Have your kids keep track of how much money you will spend on your purchase.
 When you check out the items, see who was the closest.

-Visit Alltru.
-Kids ages 12 and under can open a CUbby Savings account with a parent or legal guardian with just $1.
-After opening an account, they’ll receive a savings tracker in the mail to help them start saving money.
+Kids ages 7 and under can open a CUbby Savings account while kids ages 8 and up can open a TruSpend Savings account with a parent or legal guardian with just $1.
+After opening an account, CUbby account holders will receive a savings tracker in the mail to help them start saving money.
 They even get a special prize for deposits over $10 and on their birthday!
 If you’re not quite ready to open an account for them yet, consider bringing them along during your visit to the credit union.
 They can watch you deposit or withdraw money with the teller and see the Coinstar machine in action, giving them a firsthand look at how banking works.

 Financial Literacy Resources